 Kevin and John believed in reinvesting to grow the company.
 Proﬁts were reinvested to lay the foundations for future earnings so that the value of the investment was always compounding.

 The Ryman recipe was to buy the right site in a well-established suburb, use working capital to build the ﬁrst stage of the village, sell that, and use the capital to fund the next stage.
 They’d then build a care wing and operate the village using home-grown staﬀ trained in Ryman systems.

 Kevin calls the current leaders ‘the Ryman kids’ – and ‘kids’ pretty much describes what they were when they started.
-Chief Sales and Marketing Oﬃcer Debbie McClure started out as a village administrator in 1990.
-Chief Operations Oﬃcer Barbara Reynen-Rose was a young nurse manager when she was hired in 1992.
+For example, Chief Sales and Marketing Oﬃcer Debbie McClure started out as a village administrator in 1990.

 Both Kevin and John believed in bringing young, talented people through the ranks to top roles.
 People had to have the Ryman way of working in their DNA to become Rymanians.
 They had to have care at the heart of everything they did.

 Three decades on, Kevin says Ryman’s ethos hasn’t changed.
 “Everything we do must be good enough for Mum – or Dad.”